 A Müllerian duct cyst is a cyst that arises from remnants of the Müllerian duct and is one of the midline cystic masses in the male pelvis.

 May be incidental.
-If large enough, can cause obstructive or irritative urinary symptoms, e.g. haematuria, ejaculatory impairment, or suprapubic or rectal pain 2.
+If large enough, can cause obstructive or irritative urinary symptoms, e.g. hematuria, ejaculatory impairment, or suprapubic or rectal pain 2.

 During male fetal development, the paramesonephric (Müllerian) ducts mostly regresses, save for the uppermost and lowermost segments, which contribute to the developing testes (eventually the appendix testes) and prostatic utricle, respectively 5.